sdp-prover/sdp-prover.github.io/index.md

 proof system for non-entailment, which contains various inference rules designed to prove the existence of the witness-model.

-# Why needs to disprove entailments?
+# Why need to disprove entailments?

 During the verification of a program, a verifier often needs to handle verification conditions appearing in the form of entailments.
 However,